 How to Start a New Restaurant

-All The Big Steps You Need to Take to Open a New Restaurant
+All the Big Steps You Need to Take to Open a New Restaurant

 Getting Started: Concept, Location, and Name

 The first step in opening a new restaurant is deciding what type of restaurant it is going to be.
-Do you want to open a high-end fine dining restaurant?
-A casual diner?
-Do you have a specific type of cuisine you plan to serve, such as Italian, French or Indian?
-Perhaps you want to specialize in one area, like a microbrewery and pub.
-Before you move onto step two you first need to define what kind of restaurant you want to open.
+Do you want to open a high-end fine dining restaurant? or a casual 1950's-style diner?
+Do you have a specific type of cuisine in mind, such as Italian, French, or Indian?
+Perhaps you want it to be a microbrewery or a pub.
+Before you move on, you first need to define what kind of restaurant you want to open.

 Financing is what prevents most people from opening their own restaurant.
 Although it is increasingly harder to get financing for a restaurant (due to their high failure rate), it is not impossible.
-Between banks, small business agencies and private investors, financing is possible.
-But you need to show up to your interview prepared and professional, showing potential investors that you've thought through all the mechanics of opening, and then running, a restaurant.
+Between banks, small business agencies, and private investors, financing is possible.
+Just be sure to show up to your interview prepared and professional and show potential investors that you've thought through all the mechanics of opening, and then running, a restaurant.

-Design the Restaurant
+Designing the Restaurant

-Menus, Equipement and Staff
+Menus, Equipment, and Staff

 Don't Forget About Advertising